 You can use the Electronic Health Record to check for patients with more than two chronic conditions and run through reports sorted by the physician.
-Every practice will then review the report and exclude people who are not a good match for the CCM program
+Every practice will then review the report and exclude people who are not a good match for the Chronic Care Management program

 The patient must have two or more chronic conditions and also the following important elements:

 - Chronic conditions intended to last for 12 months or until death.